Rate Retriever Logo

 Methodology

-For the data on this page, we made the following assumptions: a 35-year-old single male with a clean driving record and Good credit score, driving a 2022 RAV4.
-We adjusted this profile by credit score to generate the data on this page.
+For the data on this page, we made the following assumptions: a 35-year-old single male with a clean driving record and Good credit score, driving a 2023 RAV4.

 About Rate Retriever